What is E-Verify?

 E-Verify is an online system operated dually by the Department of Homeland Security (DHS) and Social Security Administration (SSA), which allows participating employers to electronically verify the employment eligibility of their employees.
 E-Verify compares information from Form I-9 to government records to confirm that an employee is authorized to work in the U.S.

 While E-Verify does not replace the need to complete an I-9 Form, employers can think of it as an added layer of authentication.

 Who must use E-Verify?

 E-Verify is voluntary for most employers.
 However, E-Verify participation is mandatory for certain federal contractors, subcontractors, and employers in certain states.

 At least 20 states require the use of E-Verify for at least some public and/or private employers.
 It’s very important to be aware of state laws that mandate the use of E-Verify.
-For example, Pennsylvania requires use of E-Verify for all public works contractors and subcontractors.

 In addition, employers must enroll in E-Verify in order to employ F-1 students seeking an extension of their optional practical training (OPT) under the STEM-designated degree program.

 Mineral: E-Verify State Requirements*

 Justworks’ customers are solely responsible for compliance with applicable E-Verify requirements.
 It is the customer’s obligation to determine whether they are required to participate in E-Verify.
 You are not obligated to notify Justworks of your participation in E-Verify, and there is no integration between E-Verify and Justworks at this time.